MicrosoftDocs/azure-docs/articles/cognitive-services/personalizer/csharp-quickstart-commandline-feedback-loop.md

 To ask for a rank of the content, create a [RankRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cognitiveservices.personalizer.models.rankrequest?view=azure-dotnet-preview), then pass it to [client.Rank](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.rank?view=azure-dotnet-preview) method.
 The Rank method returns a RankResponse, containing the ranked content.

 To send a reward to Personalizer, create a [RewardRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cognitiveservices.personalizer.models.rewardrequest?view=azure-dotnet-preview), then pass it to the [client.Reward](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.reward?view=azure-dotnet-preview) method.

+Determining the reward, in this quickstart is trivial.
+In a production system, the determination of what impacts the [reward score](concept-rewards.md) and by how much can be a complex process, that you may decide to change over time.
+This should be one of the primary design decisions in your Personalizer architecture.

 ## Code examples

-These code snippets show you how to do the following with the QnA Maker client library for .NET:
+These code snippets show you how to do the following with the Personalizer client library for .NET:

 * [Create a Personalizer client](#create-a-personalizer-client)
 * [Request a rank](#request-a-rank)